edgeworx/docs/README.md

 - Clone the repo: `git clone https://github.com/darcyai/docs.git`
 - Change to the repo dir: `cd docs`
 - Install dependencies: `npm install`
-- Start a local server: `npm run start`
+- Start a local server: `npm start`
 - View the website locally: [http://localhost:1313](http://localhost:1313)
+- Test your changes: `npm test`

 > NOTE: when the local server is running, you can generally make edits and they will
 > appear in your browser.
 However, for some types of changes, you may need to restart